Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 4 – Chut Thai Boromphiman

 Chut Thai Boromphiman is a long-sleeved shirt for women.
-It comprises of vertical buttoning on the front or the back of the shirt.
+It comprises vertical buttoning on the front or the back of the shirt.
 This blouse is tucked beneath a sinh, which goes all the way down to your ankles.
 The skirt and the blouse are stitched together for convenience purposes.
 The blouse has a simple round neck, giving it an elegant look.
 Chut Thai Boromphiman is worn on semi-formal occasions such as the League Ceremony.

 traditional thai outfits (15)